raindropio/help/docs/using/highlights/index.md

 1. Click on a bookmark, then go to `Web` or `Preview` tab
 2. Click & drag your mouse across the text that you would like to highlight
-3. Select desired highlight color and/or add notes
+3. Select desired highlight color and/or add annotation

 <img src={require('./web.png').default} style={{maxHeight: 417}} />